Universality and weak-ergodicity breaking in quantum quenches

-Thanks to our formalism, we also provide an explicit demonstration of GGE thermalization in this model, resolving the puzzle posed in Ref.~\cite{chandran2013equilibration}.
-From this perspective, the key observables in the large-$n$ $O(n)$ model equilibrate to the GGE in the strong sense when the QFT limit is taken ($N, \Lambda \to \infty$).
-However, for finite lattice spacing $a \sim \Lambda^{-1} > 0$, these observables continue to oscillate around the GGE averages, see Fig.~\ref{fig: Fig2_PhaseDiagram_m2_phi} panels (b) and (c).
-We further identify the critical scaling region near the dynamical quantum critical point of the model and explicitly demonstrate that it belongs to the thermal universality class, in accordance with the quantum-to-classical correspondence~\cite{gambassi2011quantum}.
+Within the same framework, we provide an explicit demonstration of GGE thermalization in this model, resolving the puzzle posed in Ref.~\cite{chandran2013equilibration}.
+In the quantum field theory limit ($N,\Lambda\to\infty$), the relevant observables equilibrate to the GGE in a strong sense, while for finite lattice spacing they display persistent oscillations around the GGE averages [Fig.~\ref{fig: Fig2_PhaseDiagram_m2_phi}(b,c)].
+We further identify the dynamical critical scaling regime and show that it belongs to the thermal universality class, in agreement with the quantum-to-classical correspondence~\cite{gambassi2011quantum}.

-A relevant open question concerns the fate of persistent oscillations.
-Refs.~\cite{delfino2020persistent, delfino2022persistent, sorba2025quantum} argue that these oscillations remain undamped even at large times, based on a perturbative calculation whose validity extends to all orders.
-In contrast, Ref.~\cite{robertson2024decay} suggests a finite damping, which becomes more significant with increasing quench strength.
-In our case, the oscillations are clearly undamped due to the integrable nature of the model, but the inclusion of higher-order corrections in the large-$n$ expansion may modify this conclusion.
+An important open question concerns the fate of persistent oscillations beyond the integrable limit.
+While perturbative approaches suggest undamped oscillations even at long times~\cite{delfino2020persistent,delfino2022persistent,sorba2025quantum}, other studies predict a finite damping that increases with quench strength~\cite{robertson2024decay}.
+In our case, oscillations are protected by integrability, but incorporating $1/N$ corrections is expected to clarify their stability and may enable the exploration of more general dynamical critical phenomena, such as symmetry re-breaking recently observed in $\phi^4$ theories~\cite{balducci2025symmetry}.